2020

 Keywords

-Parkinson’s disease, freezing of gait, wearable device, insoles, accelerometer, gait monitoring
+parkinson’s disease, freezing of gait, wearable device, insoles, accelerometer, gait monitoring

 The form was sent successfully.